ripple/ripple-rest/docs/REF.md

 #### GET /api/v1/addresses/:address/txs/:tx_hash

 Gets a particular transaction in the standard Ripple transaction JSON format.

-Query string parameters:
-+ `in_ledger` - *Optional*, specify the index of the ledger containing the transaction for significantly faster lookup times.
-If it is not specified it will search through the account's history, from the most recent transactions to the oldest, looking for the given `tx_hash`

 __NOTE:__ This command relies on the connected `rippled`'s historical database so it may not work properly on a newly started `rippled` server.